response-interop/interface/README.md

 of the 13 projects.
 Thus, while not the majority design choice, delegating these methods to a separate object is common enough to warrant consideration.

-With that in mind, Response-Interop finds that the segregation of status line, headers, and body into their own properties appropriately separates the concerns around building a response.
+With that in mind, Response-Interop finds that the segregation of HTTP version, status code, headers, and body into their own properties appropriately separates the concerns around building a response.

 ### Why does _ResponseHeadersCollection_ allow `string` but not _Stringable_ `$value` types?